yaahc/color-anyhow/README.md

 overrides](https://doc.rust-lang.org/cargo/reference/profiles.html#overrides)
 can be used to mitigate this problem.
-By configuring your project to always build `backtrace` with optimizations you should get the same performance from `color-eyre` that you're used to with `eyre`.
+By configuring your project to always build `backtrace` with optimizations you should get the same performance from `color-anyhow` that you're used to with `anyhow`.
 To do so add the following to your Cargo.toml:

 ```toml